Rok-sana/Module-8-Homework-MLE/README.md

 - Create Directories:
 Calls create_directory twice to ensure that the "data" and "models" directories exist.
 If they don't, the script creates them.

-Build and Run Training Docker Container:
+- Build and Run Training Docker Container:
 Calls build_and_run_docker to build and run a Docker container for training the ML model.
 It specifies the Dockerfile, image name, and settings for the build.

-- Build and Run Inference Docker Container:
+- Build and Run Inference Docker Container and create result data:
 Calls build_and_run_docker again, this time for the inference phase.
 It uses a different Dockerfile, sets a unique image name, and specifies both the settings and a sample model name ("sample_model.keras") as build arguments.